≡ Menu

 * AMD’s fiscal year begins on Jan 1 and ends on Dec 31 but NVIDIA’s fiscal year ends on the last Sunday in January.

-You can find the definitions of gross and operating profit here: gross profit and operating profit.
+You can find the definitions of all profitability metrics here: gross profit, operating profit, pre-tax profit, and net profit.

 The graph above clearly illustrates that Nvidia’s profitability significantly surpasses that of AMD in all fiscal years.
 Nvidia consistently achieves higher gross and operating profits, reflecting its superior financial performance and efficiency in generating income compared to AMD.